 USS Bowfin Submarine

-At the USS Bowfin Submarine, you can experience the cramped conditions in which the crew of a submarine lived and worked.
+At the USS Bowfin Submarine and Park, you can experience the cramped conditions in which the crew of a submarine lived and worked.
 Please be aware that children younger than four years of age may not enter the submarine for safety reasons.

 Transportation to Ford Island